EventStore/EventStore/docs/security.md

 ### Anonymous access to endpoints

-Similarly to streams above, anonymous access has historically been available to some http endpoints.
+Similarly to the streams above, anonymous access has historically been available to some http endpoints.

 Anonymous access to `/gossip`, `/stats` and the `HTTP OPTIONS` method can now be configured with the following two options.
 By default `/gossip` is still accessible anonymously but the others are not.
 Some clients currently rely on anonymous access to `/gossip`.
 This will likely change in the future.